 |Module title||Module code||Credits|

 The School of Medicine provides a student-centred educational experience based on academic excellence.
 Importantly, educational experience is informed and led by world-leading research and scholarship.
 It is highly acclaimed by students, graduates and professional bodies.
 We support every learner in an inclusive learning culture.

-On the Medical Pharmacology course, core knowledge and understanding is acquired via lectures, practical classes, seminars, workshops, guided study and problem-solving.
-Advanced knowledge and understanding is acquired by independent study, group work and project work.
+On the Medical Pharmacology course, core knowledge and understanding are acquired via lectures, practical classes, seminars, workshops, guided study and problem-solving.
+Advanced knowledge and understanding are acquired by independent study, group work and project work.

 Students are expected to undertake independent study and increasing independence of learning is expected as the course progresses.